 Playing Around: Sports in Buenos Aires

 It’s true.
 Soccer, rugby, and tennis dominate the sports scene in Buenos Aires.
-That said, in Buenos Aires you can most certainly also find all of the sports that you enjoy playing back home, and maybe even some you never knew existed.
-For you jocks, I need not convince you to check out sports in Buenos Aires.
-I urge sports fanatics and lay people alike to pursue a pick up game while you are here.
-Without this experience you would be truly missing out on a piece of Argentine culture.
+That said, in Buenos Aires there is a much larger variety of sports available to spectate and play.
 Sports, much like the arts, offer a glimpse into the collective psyche, the history, and the culture of Argentina.
 The unbridled passions of World Cup soccer, the colonial imprint of rugby, and a glimpse at the pampas through polo, can all be observed through sports.

 Basketball